Shagshag/prestashop-documentation/PrestaShopCollectionCore.md

 * Class name: PrestaShopCollectionCore
 * Namespace:
-* This class implements: Iterator, ArrayAccess, Countable
+* This class implements: Iterator, ArrayAccess, Countable* This class is defined in classes\PrestaShopCollection.php line 32

 Constants